D

 disposition (noun) (3 of 6):

 The way in which something is placed or arranged, especially in relation to other things.
 The action of arranging people or things in a particular way.
-(OD)
+(NOA)

 Orderly arrangement.
 (MW)